MVKR7/spt_dev/README.md

 For more information on running the code for this course, go to the [Course Setup](./00-course-setup/README.md).

-## 🙏 Want to help?

-Do you have suggestions or found spelling or code errors?
-[Raise an issue](https://github.com/microsoft/ai-agents-for-beginners/issues?WT.mc_id=academic-105485-koreyst) or [Create a pull request](https://github.com/microsoft/ai-agents-for-beginners/pulls?WT.mc_id=academic-105485-koreyst)

 ## 📂 Each lesson includes